Jennifer N. Fenwick, former American History teacher, author, In the Eye of the Storm

 For me, teaching history was never about names and dates.
 It was always colorful and alive, relevant and real.
 That’s how I‘d been lucky enough to learn and receive it, and that’s how I wanted my students to experience it.

 I viewed being a teacher as my vocation and I was passionate about fulfilling my responsibility as a mentor and a guide.
-My goal was to give my students the tools, to encourage them on their journey, but to ultimately step back and allow them to take the helm.
+My goal was to give my students tools they could use throughout their lives, to encourage them on their journey, but to ultimately step back and allow them to take the helm.

 And Civics was no exception.
 Even though it is no longer taught as a subject in our schools, I believe it to be one of the most vital pieces of education, and for me, an essential part of teaching American History.

 To that end, my school participated in mock elections, hosted local and state leaders in our classrooms, participated in letter-writing campaigns to our Congressmen and women, and perhaps more importantly participated in community service activities like food drives and raising money for victims of hurricanes and other natural disasters across the globe.

 One of the primary reasons our nation’s founders envisioned a vast public education system was to prepare youth to be active participants in our system of self-government.
 The responsibilities of each citizen were assumed to go far beyond casting a vote; protecting the common good would require developing students’ critical thinking and debate skills, along with strong civic virtues.– Amanda Litvinov in a 2017 article, Forgotten Purpose: Civics Education in Public Schools